What Orthodontists Need to Know About Illegal Referrals, Kickbacks, and Fee-Splitting Schemes

 Call Jackson LLP Today to Schedule a Consultation with an Illinois-Licensed Attorney Experienced in Orthodontic Matters

 Ultimately, the legality of the practices described in this article will depend on the particular facts and circumstances involved.
-At Jackson LLP, we have experience guiding dental practitioners and other healthcare professionals through the complex web of healthcare fraud, waste, and abuse as they seek to grow their practices.
+At Jackson LLP, we have experience guiding healthcare professionals through the complex web of healthcare fraud, waste, and abuse as they seek to grow their practices.
 To schedule a complimentary phone consultation with one of Jackson LLP’s Illinois-licensed healthcare attorneys, call our office at (312) 985-6484 or click the button below.